nautoguide/open_source_mapfiles/README.md

     ogr2ogr -f PostgreSQL  -skipfailures -fieldTypeToString ALL -nlt geometry -progress PG:"dbname=[YOUR DATABASE] user=[YOUR UJSER] password=[YOUR PASSWORD] host=l[YOUR HOST]" --config PG_USE_COPY YES -overwrite -nln [SCHEMA.TABLENAME] [SHAPEFILENAME].shp

-Ths can be done in a single stage but we like to check the combined file first in QGIS
+Ths can be done in a single stage but we like to check the combined file first in QGIS as it can be tricky to recover from a partial loading problem with multiple shapefiles.

 Hope you find this useful, let us know your thoughts, feedback or ideas

+dave@nautoguide.com
 Nautoguide Ltd.